 Life Care Planning Expert Witness: Cases involving Traumatic Brain Injury

-This article is intended to give a brief overview of some of the many factors to consider in life care planning for an individual with brain injury to clarify future needs and expenses.
+This article is intended to give a brief overview of some of the many factors to consider in life care plans for traumatic brain injury to clarify future needs and expenses.
 One of the best things an attorney can do to serve Traumatic Brain Injury clients is to have a highly qualified life care planning expert witness lined up.
-This article is an outline of key details a life care planning expert witness considers when assessing and planning for such a case.
+This article is an outline of key details a life care expert witness considers when assessing and planning for such a case.

 What is a life care plan?
 Who uses it?